PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setDispatchInterval().rst

 setDispatchInterval()
 =====================

 The **setDispatchInterval()** method sets a custom dispatch interval time.
-Tracked events are stored temporarily in the queue and are dispatched in batches.
+Tracked events are temporarily stored in a queue and dispatched in batches.
 The default dispatch interval time is 30 seconds (3000 milliseconds) – batches are sent every 30 seconds.

 Syntax
 ------